Go-broke dates pushed back for Social Security, Medicare

 A new Congressional Budget Office report states that the biggest drivers of debt rising in relation to GDP are increasing interest costs and spending for Medicare and Social Security.
 An aging population drives those numbers.

+Biden said to Scott’s plan: “That’s not the way to strengthen these programs.”

+“I will work with anyone willing to have an open and honest conversation about growing our economy, bringing down inflation, improving our fiscal position, and strengthening the programs that millions of Americans rely on,” Biden said.

-“If we were to wait until the 2030s” to take action, “the annual shortfall would be so large — so many times larger that it’s not possible to fathom.”
+“If we were to wait until the 2030s” to take action, Blahous said, “the annual shortfall would be so large — so many times larger that it’s not possible to fathom.”

+House Ways and Means Chairman, Richard E. Neal, D-Mass., said in a statement that “Democrats will continue to fight to ensure that these essential programs remain strong, through good times and bad.”